riteshK8055/Understanding_React/foodVilla/README.md

 7. Component Composition

    if we have to use components inside components it is known as component composition , it is like passing components into components.

+# Day 4

+1. React Fragments : <> </>

+2. jsx can only have one parent

+3. config driven U.I

+   it is a technique that allows you to create user interfaces based on configuration files , such as JSON or typescript file that defines the layout and the content of the UI components , this can be useful for creating dynamic & customizabel UI's without hard coding them.

+4. optional Chaining (?.)

+   (?) operator access an objects property or calls a function , if the object accessed or function called using this operator is undefined or null the expression short circuits & evaluates to UNDEFINED instead of throwing error .

+5. Props

+   shorthand for properties
+   "passed props" means i am passing some data as properties into my functional component.

+   restaurant = {restaurantList[3]} this means react wraps all these properties into a variable known as "props" i can call it anything.

+6. virtual Dom :- it is a light weight copy of the actual dom ( a virtual representation of DOM) , so for every object that exist in the
+   original DOM there is an object for that in react virtual DOM it is exactly the same , but it does not have the power to directly change the layout of the browser.

+   it is fast bcoz after manipulation it only re-renders changed elements

+7. Reconciliation :-

+   the reconciliation process is a algorithm (diff algorith) react uses to diffrentiate one tree with another to determine which part needs to be changed.

+8. Diff Algorithm :-

+   a mathematical algorithm used to compare two versions of text-files or codebases & determine the diffrence between them.

+9. why we have to use keys in react ?

+  keys are special attribute that assists React in determining which items in a list of components have changed , been added or removed , React uses the key to keep track of each component identity when rendering a list of components & if the key is missing , React must  search through the entire list to determine which components has changed this can lead to performance issue & even unexpected bugs.

+  **no key ==> not acceptable    index key ==> (only if you dont have anything unique)   unique key ==> good practise**

+10. why should we won't use index as key ?

+   performance issue due to unnecessary rerenders.

+   issue in data mapping in case list items are sorted filtered or deleted.

+11. React fiber

+   its a reconcilliation engine , which is responsible for diff algorith.